III. Preliminary Proceedings

 (a) Prompt First Appearance.
 Except when previously released in a lawful manner, every arrested person shall be taken before a judicial officer, either in person or by electronic audiovisual device in the discretion of the court, within 24 hours of arrest.
 In the case of a child in the custody of juvenile authorities, against whom an information or indictment has been filed, the child shall be taken for a first appearance hearing within 24 hours of the filing of the information or indictment.
 The chief judge of the circuit for each county within the circuit shall designate 1 or more judicial officers from the circuit court, or county court, to be available for the first appearance and proceedings.
 The state attorney or an assistant state attorney and public defender or an assistant public defender shall attend the first appearance proceeding either in person or by other electronic means.
 First appearance hearings shall be held with adequate notice to the public defender and state attorney.
 An official record of the proceedings shall be maintained.
 If the defendant has retained counsel or expresses a desire to and is financially able, the attendance of the public defender or assistant public defender is not required at the first appearance, and the judge shall follow the procedure outlined in subdivision (c)(2).

 (b) Advice to Defendant.
-At the defendant's first appearance the judge shall immediately inform the defendant of the charge and provide the defendant with a copy of the complaint.
+At the defendant's first appearance the judge shall immediately inform the defendant of the charge, including an alleged violation of probation or community control and provide the defendant with a copy of the complaint.
 The judge shall also adequately advise the defendant that:

 (1) the defendant is not required to say anything, and that anything the defendant says may be used against him or her;